Religious Studies with Language // Master of Arts

 The Naropa University master's degree in Religious Studies with Language gives you the enhanced option of adding the two-year study of Sanskrit and/or Tibetan to your graduate program.

-Choosing to study Sanskrit, Tibetan, or both is a compelling choice if you're interested in pursuing doctoral studies in a field where these languages can inform your work.
+Choosing to study Sanskrit, Tibetan, or both is a compelling choice if you are interested in pursuing doctoral studies or research in a field where these languages can inform your work.